pkosiec/botkube-docs/BLOGPOST.md

 ---

-Generate a few paragraphs for a blog post "Fusing Ideas: Designing Botkube Fuse to Combat Context Switching in DevOps" which talks about how we came up with Fuse.
+Generate paragraphs marked with "TODO" for a blog post "Fusing Ideas: Designing Botkube Fuse to Combat Context Switching in DevOps" which talks about how we came up with Fuse.

-4 paragraphs:
-- Introduction
-- How it started
-- Brainstorming
-- Pain points

-max 10 sentences per paragraph.
+max 12 sentences per paragraph.

-Based on the following notes:
+# Notes

 - Audience: Simple - We targeted just platform engineers / SRE / DevOps as we know them best when building Botkube